aaronjones111/prebellico/README.md

 - Things don't always work as they should
 - Designs aren't always executed to perfection

 The fact is, sometimes packets get to places they shouldn't.

 With prebellico you'll be prepared to catch them.

-#### Prebellico - Because there is no patch for 100% passive reconnaissance.
+#### Prebellico - Because there *is* no patch for 100% passive reconnaissance.

+## Roadmap
+- semi-passive mode: further enumeration leveraging acquired intel
+- remote probe: no local DB, exfil to remote master
+- improved hash recognition and recording
+- db merging / importing
+- network graph